Homepage News France Atlantique wind turbine under construction

-A first major step for the France Atlantique project was reached in the summer of 2023 with the installation of the mooring system for the floating wind turbine developed by Eolink on our SEM-REV test site.
+A first major step for the France Atlantique project was reached in the summer of 2023 with the installation of the flozting wind turbinr mooring system developed by Eolink on our SEM-REV test site.
 The wind turbine itself is now being prepared in the Port of Brest.

 The first components of the wind turbine

 The components of the 5 MW floating wind turbine arrived at the Port of Brest in December 2024, marking another key milestone in the construction of this pre-commercial demonstrator.
-Eolink is currently finalising preparations for the construction site, which will begin in 2025, to assemble the steel float and the superstructures of its wind turbine at the Marine Renewable Energy terminal of the Port of Brest.
-This float will then be equipped with the wind turbine components.
-This is one of VALOREM's roles in the project, and the main elements — including the turbine, nacelle, hub, and blades — have also arrived in Brest.
+Eolink is currently finalising preparations for the construction site, which will begin in 2025, to assemble the steel floater and the superstructures of its wind turbine at the Marine Renewable Energy terminal of the Port of Brest.
+This floater will then be equipped with the wind turbine components, in the scope of VALOREM.
+The main elements — including the turbine, nacelle, hub, and blades — have also arrived in Brest.
 For this demonstration unit, a second-hand turbine developed by the Dutch company Darwind B.V., and mechanically and electrically retrofitted by VALOREM with support from Eolink’s teams, will be installed.
 Once completed, the square floating structure, 52 meters on each side and topped with a pyramidal superstructure, will reach a total height of 140 meters.

 Photos credits: LUDYS | Audiovisuel & Photographie